telerik/blazor-docs/components/dateinput/overview.md

 1. Add a `TelerikDateInput` tag to your razor page.
 1. Bind the `Value` parameter to a [`DateTime` or `DateTime?` object](#nullable-datetime).
 The parameter supports two-way binding.
 1. (optional) Set the [`Format`, `Min` and `Max` parameters](#dateinput-parameters).
 1. (optional) Configure the [typing user experience](#typing-settings) related to automatic value correction or navigation across the different parts of the date format.
+For example, let's set `AutoSwitchKeys`, so that users can move from one date segment to the next with more keys and not just the arrows.

 >caption Basic Telerik Blazor DateInput